The Welsh Government uses over 200 traffic cameras to assist with traffic management on the motorway and trunk road network.

-The primary users of the traffic monitoring cameras are our two Camera Control Centres - North and Mid Wales Traffic Management Centre, and South Wales Traffic Management Centre.
+The traffic cameras are usually mounted on grassed camera masts or existing roadside infrastructure (message signs and gantries).
+The main users of traffic monitoring cameras are our two Camera Control Centres - North Traffic Control Centre and Mid Wales, and the South Wales Traffic Management Centre.

 Still images of the road network's CCTV, which are displayed on the Traffic Wales website, are refreshed every 5 minutes.
 There may be instances when the camera image is unavailable due to ongoing camera maintenance or Traffic Wales managing a road incident.

 The legal basis for processing is: to perform a public interest task to monitor the efficient and secure running of the network.

 CCTV - Summary of General Data Protection Regulations (GDPR)